John 1:1 is an important verse in the controversy over the deity of Christ. Some regard this verse as the clearest

-The second phrase of John 1:1 (“the Word was with God”) makes a distinction between Jesus and God, which means that Jesus is not God.
+The second phrase in John 1:1 (“the Word was with God”) makes a distinction between Jesus and God, which means that Jesus is not God.
 But the third phrase (“the Word was God”) identifies the Word (Jesus) as God.
 How can the Word be God if He is distinct from God?

 This question resulted in much dispute over the past 2000 years.
 In the fourth century, Christianity became the official religion of the Roman Empire, and the emperor, effectively, became the leader of the church.
 At the time, a dispute raged in the church over the deity of Christ.
 This dispute threatened the unity of the empire.
 Consequently, Emperor Constantine called a church council specifically to address the dispute.
 That council, under Constantine’s influence, resulted in the Nicene Creed of 325.
 For a discussion of the major role which Emperor Constantine played in the formulation of the Nicene Creed of 325, listen to Kegan Chandler on the term “homoousios.”

-John 1:1 had a significant impact on the development of church doctrines on the nature of Jesus.
+John 1:1 has had a significant impact on the development of church doctrines on the nature of Christ.
 The proper translation of this verse is at the center of debate between Trinitarians and non-Trinitarians.
 Some view it as the clearest declaration of the deity of the Lord Jesus Christ to be found anywhere in Scripture.
-John 1:1 is the best known of the about seven verses in the New Testament where Jesus is called THEOS (GOD).
-The other verses refer to Jesus as THEOS in the context of the time when the New Testament was written, but John 1:1 refers to Him as THEOS in the context of “the beginning;” when “all things” were created (1:3).
+John 1:1 is the best known of the about seven verses in the New Testament in which Jesus is called THEOS (GOD).
+The other verses refer to Jesus as THEOS in the time when the New Testament was written, but John 1:1 refers to Him as THEOS in “the beginning;” when “all things” were created (1:3).